kolkhis/prolug-coursework/automation-engineering/unit6/unit6_worksheet.md

 - Container/Runtime Environment: Responsible for running containerizaed applications.
+    - The CRE manages the lifecycle of containers by pulling container images, unpacking them, and running them as isolated processes on the host OS.

 - CI/CD: Continuous Integration / Continuous Delivery
     - The practice of automating the building, testing, and deployments of